 - Keywords – specific words or phrases that trigger an email to be bounced and not processed, such as common auto-reply or spam terms.

 - Excluded text – standard confidentiality or disclaimer statements that are left out of the text when emails are processed.

 - Blocked attachments – specific attachments that can be excluded from processing, such as a logo or other image file included in email signatures.

 The messages in your mailbox are processed as quickly as the set frequency of the Windows Scheduled Task controlling IEM.
-The scheduled task is always deployed with an initial start time of 12:12AM, and set to run every 3 minutes by default with a random offset between 0-120 seconds.
-The scheduled task consists of two processes that are launched concurrently: The Email Retriever and the Email Processor.
+The scheduled task is always deployed with an initial start time of 12:12AM, and set to run every 2 minutes by default with a random offset between 0-120 seconds.
+The scheduled task consists of two processes that are launched consecutively: The Email Retriever and the Email Processor.
 Premises customers can change the frequency of this task, however, it is important that the frequency not be set too short.
 Especially with multiple mailboxes, you should give the task enough time to process all of its mailboxes before it is set to run again or performance problems can occur.

 The system inserts Submitted by direct email to

 There are two logs maintained for Incoming Email: The Product log and the Service log.

 The Product log is kept for informational purposes and logs the content of every email processed by Issuetrak.
 You can navigate to it by finding Administration along the navigation bar in the top left, choosing Incoming Email, then clicking View Log along the lefthand menu.